0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Cheatsheet.md

-# Authentication — Complete Cheatsheet
+# Authentication —  Cheatsheet
-> OWASP Top 10 2025: A07 — Identification and Authentication Failures
+> OWASP Top 10:2025 — A07: Authentication Failures

 ---

 ## 1. What is Authentication?

 Authentication is the process of **verifying a user's identity** — confirming that you are who you claim to be.
-It is the first line of defence for any web application.
+It is a core security control for any web application.
 A flawed authentication mechanism can allow attackers to:

 - Bypass login entirely
 - Access another user's account